Frequently Asked Questions

 7. If I am accepted but I cannot travel, can I withdraw?

 Yes, you have a chance to withdraw only before completing the host university application.
-If you decline the Exchange/Study Abroad opportunity after completing the host university application, you cannot apply to any exchange/study abroad program administered by IPO during the next academic year.
-You may request exemption from this rule if you had declined due to an emergency situation.
+If you decline the exchange/study abroad opportunity after completing the host university application, you cannot apply to any exchange/study abroad program administered by IPO during the next academic year.
+You may request an exemption from this rule if you had declined due to an emergency situation.
 While you must provide proof of the emergency situation that hindered your travel abroad, the decision to give you an exemption from this rule is at the discretion of IPO